kzingler/kzingler.github.io/experience.md

 tests conducted are for photo dynamic therapuetic effects, minimum inhibitory concentrations, and synergy with common drugs already on the market.

+2. **Frolova Lab New Mexico Tech Chemistry Department**
+Feb 2014 - May 2016
+**Skills:** Synthetic organic chemistry, metalorganic chemistry, novel drug synthesis, thin layer chromatography, flash chromatography, column chromatrography, and NMR (proton and carbon).
+**Project:** Maintance of lead drug family of diversly functionalized indole based compounds.
+Synthesis of novel members containing highly electron donor groups.

+3. **Center for Leadership in Technology Commericialization**
+Jan 2014 - May 2016
+**Skills:** Market research, commercialization strategy and techniques, patent law, licensing of pharmaceuticals, partnering with big pharmaceutical companies, funding searches, and networking.
+**Project:** Design for novel process to bring inventions from New Mexico Tech to market.
+Specifically, implementing techniques for bringing biopharmaceuticals through phase 1 in house.
+Creation of communication and partnership with patent attorneys.

+4. **Joseph R Skeen Libary**
+Aug 2012 - Feb 2014
+**Skills:** Balancing Budgets, filing confidential budget information, filing confidential time-sheets and employee information, inventing organization for files, answering phones, maintaining business relationships, and handling customer service situations.
+**Profect:** Handling all office supply and other orders for the library.
+Taking care to file employee information and time-sheets in a timely and organized fashion.
+Designing and implementing a novel system for filing library subscription and budget information.
+Handling and directing business calls.
+Active in customer service situations to maintain business and professional relationships.